frederic-perez/AmE-dictionary/data/dictionary.md

 __palmate__ _adj_ /PAL/PAHL/PA/PAH-mayt/ Shaped like a hand with the fingers spread.
 __palmer__ _n_ :m: /ˈpɑːmə/ __1__ A pilgrim, esp. of the Middle Ages, who had returned from the Holy Land bearing a palm branch as a token. __2__ Any religious pilgrim.
 __palmetto__ _n_ :two::hammer: (palmettos)
+__palmistry__ _n_ /ˈpɑ mə stri/ The practice or art of telling fortunes from the lines, marks, and patterns on the palms of the hands.
 __palmy__ _adj_ :two: /ˈpɑːmɪ/ /PAH-mee/ __1__ Prosperous, flourishing, or luxurious: _a palmy life._ _They knew her in her palmy days when she was living high._ __2__ Covered with, relating to, or resembling palms: _a palmy beach._
 __palomas__
 __palomino__ _n_ A horse with a golden or tan coat and a white or cream-colored mane and tail.